CHN Logo

 Have you seen the impact spread even beyond the women who run the homestays?

-Yes, the impact is not only on the women but the whole community.
-There are new job opportunities for many other locals as guides, drivers, trainers and more.
+Yes, the impact is on the women and the whole community.
+Many other locals have new job opportunities as guides, drivers, trainers, and more.
 We also introduced the 80-20 business module in these communities.
 Twenty percent of our company profits are set aside in the Community Development Fund, which is used to fund projects for the entire community.
-This way it’s not just the families involved in the homestays who see the benefit.
+This way, it’s not just the families involved in the homestays who see the benefit.

 What do you see in Community Homestay’s future?

 We’re really focused on community empowerment.
-We work with the rural communities so that we can provide the benefits of tourism directly at the local level.
-When the women of the community are empowered, their families are empowered too.
-Ultimately it benefits the whole community.
+We work with rural communities so that we can provide the benefits of tourism directly at the local level.
+When the women of the community are empowered, their families are empowered, too.
+Ultimately, it benefits the whole community.
 We want to empower as many rural communities as we can.

-What do you think travelers take away from a homestay experience?
+What do you think travellers take away from a homestay experience?

-Homestays are a greater way to connect with the locals and to get to know their lifestyle and culture.
-Travelers don’t see the authentic Nepal staying at a hotel.
-They have a lifetime experience staying with local families.
+Homestays are a great way to connect with the locals and get to know their lifestyle and culture.
+Travelers who stay at a hotel don’t see authentic Nepal.
+They have a lifetime of experience staying with local families.

 About 20 miles outside of Kathmandu, Panauti is one of the oldest towns in Nepal.
 It’s blessed with mesmerizing natural beauty and authentic culture and history.
 It’s also both a small town and a village.
-There are such different experiences and things to see in just a few minutes walking through town.
-People from different castes, religions and ethnicities all live there, so it’s quite diverse and travelers see all of that culture.
+In just a few minutes, walking through town, you can experience so many different experiences and see so many things.
+People from different castes, religions, and ethnicities live there, so it’s quite diverse, and travelers can experience all of that culture.

-In the spirit of International Women’s Day, what are your recommendations for female solo travelers (besides Panauti of course)?
+In the spirit of International Women's Day, what are your recommendations for female solo travellers (besides Panauti, of course)?

 It depends on what they are interested in.
-If they want to see more of the rural life, they should go to Patlekhet.
-It’s a farming village, and it’s so picturesque.
+If they want to see more of rural life, they should go to Patlekhet.
+It’s a picturesque farming village.
 You can take organic farming classes and then learn to prepare local foods from those ingredients.
 There’s also a beautiful hike to Namo Buddha, one of the most sacred Tibetan Buddhist sites.

 If they are really into nature and wellness, they can visit Nagarkot.
-Many love to watch the sunrise over the Himalayas from Nagarkot view tower.
+Many love to watch the sunrise over the Himalayas from the Nagarkot View Tower.
 There’s also a great yoga class, and you can hike to a waterfall or visit one of the oldest temples in Nepal, Changunarayan Temple.

 Thanks so much for your time, Poonam!
-To learn more about Community Homestay’s impact, read more at https://www.communityhomestay.com/impact.
+To learn more about Community Homestay’s impact, visit https://www.communityhomestay.com/impact.